ahamilton144/hamilton-2021-EMODPS-financial-risk/README.md

 * Run `make_synthetic_data_plots.py`, from `code/synthetic_data_and_moea_plots/` directory, either in an IDE or in a bash shell.
   * This takes about 2.5 minutes on my laptop.
   * Outputs
-    * `data/generated_inputs/synthetic_data.txt` - Synthetic time series of hydropower revenue, and CFD contract payouts, and power price index.
+    * `data/generated_inputs/synthetic_data.txt` - Synthetic time series of hydropower revenue, and CFD net payout, and power price index.
 Needed for MOO.
+    * `data/generated_inputs/example_data.txt` - 3x20 year samples from synthetic record, one very wet, one average, one very dry.
+Each sample reports SWE index, CFD net payout, hydropower generation, weighted average power price, power price index, and hydropower revenue, at an annual time scale.
     * Figure of hedging contract structure (Figure S2 from Supporting Information), in `figures` directory